jnguyen1192/SIA/README.md

         Else team will be split into other teams
     Only active for developer
-        Think about how to activate the developer mode Think how to switch betwezn develeper and production mode Specify how the colors will appear on
+        Think about how to activate the developer mode Think how to switch betwen develeper and production mode Specify the police of the developer mode Specify how the colors will appear on
     Specify if a voice of the thinking will exist
 Mic as an input